How Jigsaw Puzzles Are Made

 How Jigsaws are Made - Then & Now!

 Jigsaw puzzles are great fun and have loads of benefits for people of all ages.
-But have you ever looked closely at a puzzle and wondered how they are made and what is a jigsaw puzzle?
+But have you ever looked closely at a jigsaw puzzle and wondered how they are made and what is a jigsaw puzzle?

 As the name would suggest jigsaw puzzles have been traditionally made using a jigsaw.
 An image would be painted, printed or engraved onto a flat piece of wood and then cut into irregular shapes using a jigsaw, and this would be a wooden jigsaw puzzle.